School Funding FAQs

 What is the School Resourcing Model?

-The school resourcing model has two components, school managed resources and centrally managed resources.
+The school resourcing model includes, school managed resources and centrally managed resources.
 School managed resources are managed by schools and used to deliver teaching and learning programs, fund professional development, relief teacher and other operational costs.
+Schools should use resources to match student need, improve outcomes and use the funds provided in the year for the current year’s cohort of students.

-Centrally managed resources are managed by the Department of Education for schools and are used to fund principals’ salaries and, workers compensation, as well as maternity, parental, long service and remote study leave.
+Centrally managed resources are managed by the department for schools and are used to fund principals’ salaries and, workers compensation, as well as maternity, parental, long service and remote study leave.

 What is the difference between the School Resourcing Package and the School Resourcing Model?

-The School Resourcing Package is made up of the School Resourcing Model which includes school managed resources and resources that are centrally managed by the department.
-It also includes additional resources provided by the Department for strategic focus areas of quality teaching, school leadership, community engagement and differentiated support to schools.
+The School Resourcing Package (SRP) includes the School Resourcing Model which consists of school managed resources and resources that are centrally managed by the department.
+The SRP also includes additional resources provided by the department for the strategic focus areas of quality teaching, school leadership, community engagement and differentiated support to schools.

 What is “Student needs based funding”?

-Needs weightings are applied for year level, socio economic status, Aboriginal status, Aboriginal concentration, remoteness of a school, English as a second language, students with additional needs, school size and distance education.
+The student characteristics used to weight the student needs based funding formula are: year level, socio economic status, Aboriginal status, Aboriginal concentration, remoteness of a school, English as a second language, school size and distance education.

 How do schools determine how resources are allocated?

 Schools develop and deliver strategies in the funding year, to address the needs of their students.
-School Representative Bodies provide strategic oversight of the use of these resources while principals deliver the operational strategies through the teaching and learning program and school operations.
-Resource planning focuses on using the total annual funding within the year so as to provide students with the best possible opportunities to engage, grow and achieve.
+School representative bodies provide strategic oversight of the use of these resources while principals deliver the operational strategies through the teaching and learning program and school operations.
+Resource planning focuses on using the total annual funding within the year so as to provide current students with the best possible opportunities to engage, grow and achieve.